-- implementing path diversity with the same carrier used for wired links;
+- Implementing path diversity with the same carrier used for wired links.

-- creating carrier diversity;
+- Creating carrier diversity.

 In situations where WWAN isn't the only form of connectivity, SD-WAN enables policy-based control of how to use the WWAN service.
 In situations where only WWAN exists, SD-WAN can balance traffic across multiple providers, move traffic from an overloaded service to a less loaded one and perform traffic conditioning to improve quality of service.

-Editor's note: This article was updated to improve the reader experience.
+Editor's note: This article was updated to reflect advancements in SD-WAN trends.

 John Burke is CTO and principal research analyst with Nemertes Research.
 With nearly two decades of technology experience, he has worked at all levels of IT.
 His focus areas include AI, cloud, networking, infrastructure, automation and cybersecurity.